lucia2007/tennis-for-all/README.md

 ## Content

 * The overall inspiration came from my local [Tennis Club](https://shankilltennisclub.com/) which is extremely welcoming and accomodating of new players.
+Visiting this club significantly helped our family with making friends, having fun, keeping fit and assimilating in the new country.
 * The inspiration for the navigation and the form came from *Love Running Project*.
 * The Find Your Group section was inspired by [Czechitas](https://czechitas.cz).
 * The fonts were downloaded from [Google Fonts](https://fonts.google.com/).
 * The location of the local tennis club is taken from [Google Maps](https://www.google.com/maps).
+* The Find Your Group page content was taken from this [site](https://shankilltennisclub.com/).
 * The color pallete was downloaded from [coolors](https://coolors.co).
 * The icons were found at [Font Awesome](https://fontawesome.com/).
 * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.